joeywu63/financial_planner/d1/product-and-planning.md

 *Next Steps:*
 * Project partners will need to ask their users for consent for us to access their profiles with the excel file.
 * Team members will email Adam for advice.

+Meeting 2: Document Review Meeting
+Date: Oct 11, 2019.
+Location: Medical Sciences Building.
+Team attendees: Joey Wu, Julia Xu, Lucas Gismondi.
+Partner attendees: Lauren Phillips.

+Discussion:
+* Discussion of exact feature requirements:
+    * The most important feature is the calculator.
+    * Including: ability to export costs document.
+* Comparison to similar websites.
+* Timing of the notification system:
+    * 2-3 weeks before the application due date, test due date, or scheduled interview.
+    * For interviews, include notification on arranging accommodations, and only for people who indicate they have an interview.
+* Layout of cost selection:
+    * Each costs section contains multiple selections.
+After choosing a selection, a box of alternative options is displayed beside the selection area.
+* Alternatives for textbooks:
+    * Ike has a library of affordable books that can be linked to.
+* What is the purpose of the document export?
+    * Students can print, or send to parents.
+* Overlap with CRM.
+    * Do not want to students to repeatedly enter the same info.
+* Student selects what info they would like to be reminded of?
+    * Yes.
+* Notification of MentorCity users to sign up.
+    * Want all users from MentorCity to be notified of the new platform.
+Download first name, last name, or emails, or alternatively, send invitation link so students could sign up themselves.
+* Notifying new users of MentorCity after the initial release:
+    * Lauren will talk to MentorCity and ask.
+    * Link to website will be added to MentorCity resources section.
+* Other info that needs to be transferred?
+    * No.
+* Rest of the meeting was going through the product planning document with the partner.
+There were no issues during this review.
+Notes:
+    * Firebase was accepted as a user database technology.
+    * Number of total users: 300-400.
+Monthly, maybe 100-200.
+Usage is very seasonal.
+* Follow up:
+    * Lauren will send an email with specifics on costs, alternatives, and deadlines.
+    * Future meetings will be once every 2 weeks.
+    * Further communication through email.
+    * Final product planning document sent before Monday.

+Outcomes:
+* Clarification of features and usage details.
+* Agreement on product planning document.
+* Arrangement of further communications.